pthoor/pthoor.github.io/_posts/2024-03-22-Demystifying-MDC-and-CSPM-cost.md

 # DevSecOps
 ## Defender for DevOps
 Let's start with Defender for DevOps.
 Defender for DevOps is a set of security features and capabilities that help you secure your DevOps environment and protect your code, infrastructure as code, and cloud resources.
-Defender for DevOps is designed to help you find and fix security vulnerabilities in your code, infrastructure as code, and cloud resources, and to help you secure your DevOps environment.
+It's designed to help you find and fix security vulnerabilities in your code, infrastructure as code, and cloud resources, and to help you secure your DevOps environment.

 As of March 2024, you need to have Defender CSPM to activate the premium DevOps security value.